shreyaNagunuri/cse15l-lab-reports/index.md

 ## Step 4: Trying Some Commands
 Some interesting commands to try are cd and ls.
-Both of them are commands that are important when using the terminal. ls lets the user check what files are in a certain folder and cd is how to get into another folder.
-I used pwd to show how the user is changing the path.
+Both of them are commands that are important when using the terminal.
+The command ls stands for list which means that it lets the user check what files are in the current working directory.
+I find it incredibly usful to check if the file I'm looking for is in the correct directory.
+There are different prompts you can add to ls like ls -a that also prints hidden files.
+The command cd stands for change directory and the user uses it in order enter a directory/folder.
+You can also use cd - in order to enter a previous directory.
+In addition, you can use the command cd /folder/subfolder in order to enter a certain subfolder.
+In addition, in the screenshot I used I used pwd to show how the user is changing the path.
 Here is how it looked like for me when I entered folder perl5.

 ![Image](Screen Shot 2023-04-06 at 5.09.19 PM.png)